Bhumbra/Pyclamp/README.md

 ## Installation:

-This code is intended for a GNU/Linux environment, with a /tmp/ directory.
+This code is intended for a GNU/Linux environment.
 It has not been tested outside GNU/Linux.
-A Python version >= 3.6 is required.
+A version of Python version >= 3.6 is required.
 Since 13th September 2020, Python 3.5 reached its end of life and won't work.
 A network connection is required for downloading dependencies and the data.

 It is recommended for installers to create a Python virtual environment for